 Throughout her many travels and enterprises though, two things have prevailed–the need for creative expression, and the need to direct that expression toward positive social change.
 To satisfy those dual needs, she has produced and performed at countless benefits, environmental and social action events, sung for hospitalized children, at nursing homes, facilitated arts programs for at-risk youth, developmentally delayed adults, religious schools, and is in the process of creating a music program for incarcerated women and their children.
 She has also enjoyed performing throughout NYC, Massachusetts, and Westchester at clubs like The Bitter End, The Living Room, The Lion’s Den, Club Helsinki, Dreamaway Lodge, New Fairfield Coffeehouse, and Katonah Library, to name a few.

 After a too long break from singing (ten years to be exact), Elizabeth finally returned to her first love (music of course), saying “I’ve missed music like a limb…the lack of it like a big gaping hole in my heart that refused to be filled by anything else”.
-So she started an open mic at local eatery Erica’s Kitchen, did her first official return-gig opening for the inimitable Joe Crookston, and joined dear friend and Hope Sings founder Beth Blatt, to start the benefit concert series Songs for a Cause, where she debuted some of the songs that ended up on her album, The Weight of Mortal Skin.
+So she started an open mic at a local eatery, did her first official gig opening for the inimitable Joe Crookston, joined dear friend and Hope Sings founder Beth Blatt to start the benefit concert series Songs for a Cause, and continues to perform regularly around New York and Connecticut.